dmstr/yii2-parallax/README.md

 <div data-parallax="0.2, -0.2"></div>
 ```

-TIP: try it with css transitions to create nicer effect.
+* TIP: try it with css transitions to create nicer effect.
-TIP: to make a realistic parallax move closer (alsor bigger) elements faster than
+* TIP: to make a realistic parallax move closer (alsor bigger) elements faster than
-elements tha are farther (also smaller)
+elements tha are farther (also smaller).